 - See if the Training you need is available online at my.scouting.org

-- Available online trainings include Youth Protection Training and ALL required Cub Scout Leader Training
+- Available online training’s include Youth Protection Training, ALL required Cub Scout Leader Training, Scouts BSA Leader Training.

-- If training is not available online, see the 2016-2017 Training Schedule for in person courses being held by PA Dutch Council.
+- If training is not available online, see the 2017-2018 Training Schedule for in person courses being held by Pennsylvania Dutch Council.
 No matter which District is hosting a course, you can still go.